CSSFrancis/CSSFrancis/README.md

 Hi & Welcome to my Profile!
 ===========================

-I'm a PhD canidate working at the University of Wisconsin Madison on method and tecnique development for 4D STEM.
+I'm a PhD candidate working at the University of Wisconsin Madison on method and tecnique development for 4D STEM.
 I currently spend most of my development time working on the open source projects HyperSpy, pyxem and affiliated projects.

 I'm particually interested in: